Join Here | Log In

 • If you have type B blood, the surface of your red blood cells contains the B antigen composed of a sugar molecule and a protein.
 By about one year of age, people with type B blood will be producing antibodies against type A blood.

-• For people with type O blood, the surface of the red blood cells don’t contain either A or B antigens, but people with type O blood will produce antibodies against both type A and B. (Type O- is the universal donor for transfusions.)
+• For people with type O blood, the surface of the red blood cells doesn’t contain either A or B antigens, but people with type O blood will produce antibodies against both type A and B. (Type O- is the universal donor for transfusions.)

 • Finally, the least common blood type is type AB.
 People with type AB blood produce both A and B antigens on the surface of red blood cells.
 But, they don’t produce antibodies against A or B. (Type AB is the universal receiver for transfusions)

 The A antigen or B antigen on red blood cells are glycoproteins the immune system can recognize and interact with.
 If you carry the A antigen on your red blood cells, your immune system recognizes this as ‘self’.
-Other antigens, though, are found on the cell membranes of bacteria or other pathogens, trigger your immune system to attack.[ref]
+Other antigens, though, are found on the cell membranes of bacteria or other pathogens, triggering your immune system to attack.[ref]

-Going a little bit deeper: While we talk about the four blood types (A, B, AB, and O), there are really 8 common types and about 72 less common ABO genetic variants.
+While we talk about the four blood types (A, B, AB, and O), there are really 8 common types and about 72 less common ABO genetic variants.
 Common types include A1, A2, B1, A1B1, A2B1, O1, O1v, and O2.[ref]
 In organ transplant, the two common types of A (A1, A2) are often not compatible.[ref]

-What happens when you mix blood types?
 Someone with type A blood will have anti-B antibodies.
 If the type A person gets a blood transfusion from someone with type B blood or type AB blood, then the type A person’s anti-B antibodies will bind to the type B blood, causing an immune reaction that clumps the blood cells together.
 This can be deadly, depending on the amount of blood transfused.

-Ancestral blood type O: Another core principle in the blood type diet book from 1996 was that type O blood was likely ‘ancestral’ and thus people with this type should eat like hunter-gatherers.
+Another core principle in the blood type diet book from 1996 was that type O blood was likely ‘ancestral’ and thus people with this type should eat like hunter-gatherers.
 Current research by evolutionary biologists shows that this simply isn’t true.
 Many mammalian species evolved with A/B blood types, and one of those is likely ‘ancestral’, although that term doesn’t really work here.[ref]

 How could a food protein cause a reaction to a blood type?

 A type of protein called a lectin can bind to a carbohydrate (or sugar) molecule.
 Part of the blood type antigen on the surface of the cell is a sugar molecule.
+There are specific lectins (some from foods, some from bacteria) known to interact with the A or B antigen on the surface of red blood cells.

 Let me explain more about lectins, and then I’ll dive into whether food lectins are likely to be circulating in your bloodstream.